mpsilfve/gradation/LSTM_hidden_states/README.md

 1. Run scaling experiments using 1, 5, 10, and 15 top-states in addition to 20.
 1. Run experiment on other models than 3.

+### Hidden dimension

+Currently, all of our models have encoder hidden dimension 250.
+Given that they are bidirectional models, this means that we get 500 hidden neurons in total.
+We should run the significance experiments using models of lower dimensionality 10, 50, 100, 150, 200.
+Additionally, we sould train both 1-layer and 2-layer models.
+Currently, all of our models are 2-layer.

+### Correlating states

+Are there instances where a small number states jointly code for gradation?
+We might want to use [a decomposable probe](https://arxiv.org/pdf/2010.02812.pdf)

 ## Heatmaps for various states (produced by `plot_activation_heat_map.py`)

 ### Model 3, State 487 (highest overall activation for gradation for k, p and t)